 Throughout her career Iliana has been working on the application of high-throughput sequencing data for analysis of biodiversity from the genomic to the ecosystem level.
 In her research she uses a variety of data types, from single marker metabarcoding, to metagenomics, and whole genome data to investigate how species diversity and distributions change, and how organisms adapt to environmental change.

-In her research group at Senckenberg Research Institute & Natural History Museum in Frankfurt she uses these approaches to study the diversity and evolution of animal taxa, with a particular interest in aquatic and semi-aquatic groups.
+Iliana’s research group at Senckenberg Research Institute & Natural History Museum in Frankfurt uses molecular approaches to study the diversity and evolution of animal taxa, with a particular interest in aquatic and semi-aquatic groups.
 Extreme environments such as the polar regions, and deep sea and subterranean habitats present excellent grounds for the study of eco-evolutionary interactions and mechanisms of environmental adaptation.
-Furthermore, her team’s work also includes development of methodologies for environmental monitoring, such as protocol development and novel applications of eDNA metabarcoding, metagenomics, and reference genome sequencing and comparative analysis.
-They team uses bioinformatics for analysis of large datasets and establishment of pipelines for HTS data processing.
+Iliana’s team also work on development of methodologies for environmental monitoring, such as for novel applications of eDNA metabarcoding, metagenomics, and reference genome sequencing and comparative analysis.
+The team uses bioinformatics for analysis of large datasets and establishment of pipelines for HTS data processing.

 T. Voria cave